selmanj/istio.github.io/content/en/blog/2020/istioctl-analyze-ci/index.md

 Now, whenever you commit a change to your repository, the `cluster/` directory will be automatically analyzed.
 It's a good idea to test out the pre-commit hook by introducing an error.
-Create a new change to expose the `productpage` service via a `Gateway` resource; however, introduce a typo in the name of the gateway bound in the `VirtualService`:
+Create a new change to expose the `productpage` service via a gateway resource; however, introduce a typo in the name of the gateway bound in the virtual service:

 Place the below contents in `cluster/workloads/bookinfo/bookinfo-gateway.yaml`:
 {{< text yaml >}}